Donna Cooper, M.P.A., M.I.M., Executive Director

 Donna was the founding Executive Director of Good Schools, a grassroots organizing campaign that successfully pushed public education to the top issue in the 2002 race for Governor.
 She also served as the City of Philadelphia’s Deputy Mayor of Policy and Planning from 1999–2002 where she designed and led the Greater Philadelphia Works Program, one of the nation’s largest and most successful efforts to help single mothers on welfare achieve self-sufficiency.
-Donna has a Master’s degree in Government Administration from the University of Pennsylvania, Fels Center of Government, and a Master’s degree in Intercultural Management from the School for International Training.
+Donna has a master’s degree in Public Administration from the University of Pennsylvania, Fels Center of Government, and a master’s degree in Intercultural Management from the School for International Training.
 Reach Donna at 215-563-5848 ext.
-30 or donnac at childrenfirstpa dot org.
+301 or donnac at childrenfirstpa.org.

 Stephanie Blake, Ed.D., Early Childhood Racial Equity Coordinator

 Dr. Blake joined the Children First team in 2021, having worked with a variety of childcare programs providing consulting, technical assistance, and training in diverse, cultural, and socioeconomic settings.
 Her previous roles included working with Pre-K Counts and Head Start programs with the PA Keys.
 As a an adjunct faculty member at Rowan University and Arcadia University, she serves as a supervisor for pre-service teachers.
 Stephanie earned a Doctor of Education in Education Leadership at Gratz College along with a Master of Education with a focus in early childhood education.
 In her dissertation, Stephanie describes how diversity initiatives should be used to enhance the representation of African American Women in early childhood leadership positions.
-Additionally, she holds a Master’s degree in Business Administration and a Bachelor’s degree from Arcadia University.
+Additionally, she holds a master’s degree in Business Administration and a bachelor’s degree from Arcadia University.
 Reach Stephanie at 215-563-5848 ext.
-32 or stephanieb at childrenfirstpa dot org.
+321 or stephanieb at childrenfirstpa.org.

 Кэролайн Эсти Кинг, главный директор по подаркам

-Caroline brings to Children First over 20 years of practical, hands-on experience in Philadelphia’s non-profit community with special expertise in strategic planning, capital campaigns, government relations and individual major gift fundraising.
-Caroline’s particular areas of expertise include major donor and volunteer relations, membership and annual fund campaigns, board management and training, strategic planning, government relations and development communications.
+Caroline brings to Children First over 20 years of practical, hands-on experience in Philadelphia’s nonprofit community with special expertise in strategic planning, capital campaigns, government relations and individual major gift fundraising.
+Caroline’s areas of expertise include major donor and volunteer relations, membership and annual fund campaigns, board management and training, strategic planning, government relations, and development communications.
 Caroline has coordinated numerous annual funds, special gift initiatives, and capital campaigns and has planned and implemented both large and small special events.
-Caroline has served for the past several years as an independent consultant working with different non-profit organizations on initiatives ranging from multi-million dollar capital campaigns to public art initiatives to image building strategies.
+Caroline has also worked as an independent consultant working with different non-profit organizations on initiatives ranging from multi-million dollar capital campaigns to public art initiatives to image building strategies.
 Reach Caroline at 215-563-5848 ext.
-31 or carolinek at childrenfirstpa dot org.
+311 or carolinek at childrenfirstpa.org.

 Стивен Файнс, административный директор